seancfoley/IPAddress/ipaddress.md

   - **Thread-safety and immutability**.
 The core types (host names, address strings, addresses, address sections, address segments, address ranges) are all immutable.
 They do not change their underlying value.
-For multi-threaded apps this is valuable.
+For concurrency in apps (Java threads, Kotlin coroutines, or Go goroutines) this is valuable.

   - **Address modifications**, such as altering prefix lengths, masking, splitting into sections and segments, splitting into network and